Pirates of the Caribbean: On Stranger Tides: Development

+By September 2006, Mark Zoradi, president of the Walt Disney Motion Pictures Group was quoted as saying, "The third film... will conclude the initial Pirates trilogy, though it is unlikely to be the last Pirates sequel."
+Terry Rossio said in 2007 that a fourth film was possible, and producer Jerry Bruckheimer expressed interest in a spin-off.
+Director Gore Verbinski concurred that "all of the stories set in motion by the first film have been resolved.
+If there ever were another Pirates of the Caribbean film, I would start fresh and focus on the further adventures of Captain Jack Sparrow."

-Shortly before the premiere of At World's End, Jerry Bruckheimer stated it was the end of the trilogy, but the idea of a spin-off was still possible.
+Shortly before the premiere of Pirates of the Caribbean: At World's End, Bruckheimer stated it was the end of the Pirates of the Caribbean trilogy, but the idea of a spin-off was still possible.
 After the film's successful opening weekend, Dick Cook, then Chairman of the Walt Disney Studios, said he was interested in a fourth installment.
 Los Angeles Times also reported that rights to a book were bought.
 Johnny Depp was expected to reprise his role as Captain Jack Sparrow.
 Ted Elliott and Terry Rossio had started working on a script in 2007, but they were interrupted by the 2007–2008 Writers Guild of America strike, and only resumed in mid-2008.